David Morehouse

-David Morehouse (born 1960) is an American businessman who was president and chief executive officer of Pittsburgh Penguins of the National Hockey League.
-During his tenure, the Penguins have won three Stanley Cups (2009, 2016, 2017), reached four Stanley Cup finals and sold out every game for 14 seasons.
-He previously served in politics as a member of the Clinton administration, and on the presidential campaigns of Al Gore (2000) and John Kerry (2004).
+David Morehouse (born 1960) is an American businessman and former president and chief executive officer of Pittsburgh Penguins of the National Hockey League.
+During his tenure, the Penguins won three Stanley Cups (2009, 2016, 2017), reached four Stanley Cup finals, and sold out every game for 14 seasons.
+Prior to his career with the Penguins, Morehouse served in politics as a member of the Clinton administration and worked on the presidential campaigns of Al Gore in 2000 and John Kerry in 2004.

 Biography

 Morehouse grew up in the Beechview neighborhood of Pittsburgh.
 He graduated from South Hills Catholic High School in 1978.
 He did not attend college immediately, working as a union boilermaker until a construction-site injury changed his outlook and career path.
 He enrolled at the Community College of Allegheny County, earned an associate degree in general studies and attended Duquesne University while working for the Allegheny County Register of Wills.
 In 1992, he volunteered to work on Bill Clinton's presidential campaign when it made its way through Pittsburgh, leading to a 12-year career in politics.